kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 Synchronous requests are disappearing from XHR: https://xhr.spec.whatwg.org/#the-open()-method

 yayquery: http://vimeo.com/19578621
-returns jqXHR...comes with a lot of stuff...lets you use XHR with other functions if you want.
+returns jqXHR...comes with a lot of stuff...lets you use XHR methods/functions with other methods/functions if you want.